adlio/pgxschema/README.md

 m := pgxschema.NewMigrator(pgxschema.WithTableName("my_schema", "my_migrations"))
 ```

-**NOTE**: Providing a schema like so does not influence the behavior SQL run
+**NOTE**: Providing a schema like so does not influence the behavior of SQL run
 inside your migrations.
 If a migration needs to `CREATE TABLE` in a specific
-schema, that will need to be specified inside the migration itself.
+schema, that will need to be specified inside the migration itself or configured
+via the `search_path` when opening a connection.

 It is theoretically possible to create multiple Migrators and to use mutliple
 migration tracking tables within the same application and database.